Does NMN Lower Blood Sugar? Benefits & Clinical Evidence | HealthspanX

 NR needs to be converted to NMN before it can form NAD+.
 On the other hand, NMN can directly lead to the production of NAD+.

 And scientists recently found that NMN can directly enter cells directly via the Slc12a8 transporter - a mechanism confirmed in mouse intestines.
 Think of Slc12a8 like a VIP door for NMN to enter the club.
+This transporter mechanism has also been observed in mammalian cells, suggesting that NMN supplementation may support improved muscle function and metabolic regulation by enhancing NAD+ availability in muscle tissue.

 This means that NMN, when absorbed, might be more efficient at raising NAD+ levels compared to NR.